kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 2 - Design/Sprint 2 - Stakeholder and Customer Mapping.md

 * **Situation 2:** You’ve spent months putting together an acquisition plan and getting various stakeholders to review and provide feedback along the way.
 All of a sudden, a new stakeholder—one you hadn’t thought to include to date—provides feedback that requires you to significantly adjust your approach.
 Frustrated, you think, “If only I had thought to get them on board and involved earlier on, we could’ve had a better product and saved time and money.”
 We can probably all relate to a time (or times\!) when this has happened and the resulting frustration we felt.

 So how do you plan for involving your customers and engaging all stakeholders at the right time in the right way?
-That’s where this activity comes in\!
+That’s where this activity comes in!

 ### Why Is Stakeholder Engagement So Critical on Digital Services Efforts?